ondrs/node-krawler/README.md

         // response object from mikeal/request
     })
     .on('err', function(err, url) {
-        // there has ben an 'err' on 'url'
+        // there has been an 'err' on 'url'
     })
     .on('end', function() {
         // all URLs has been fetched